jcraigk/phishin/README.md

  * ErrorPage should handle status codes (Not Found especially)
  * make sure we re-hydrate any pages that have tracks on them when doing SSR (to highlight likes)
  * If you play a show and navigate to a new show, does it take over the playlist?
+ * admin note and incomplete at top of show

  * anywhere we can put lyrical excerpts?
  * disable swetrix - or sign up